-The total capital ratio stood at 16.4%, while the ratio of the Group's Tier 1 capital to its total risk-weighted assets (its Tier 1 ratio) was 13.6%.
-The ratio of Common Equity Tier 1 capital (CET1) to risk-weighted assets (the Common Equity ratio) was 13.0%.
+The total capital ratio stood at 17.3%, while the ratio of the Group's tier 1 capital to its total risk-weighted assets (tier 1 ratio) was 14.3%.
+The ratio of Common Equity Tier 1 capital (CET1) to risk-weighted assets (the Common Equity ratio) was 13.4%.

-It should be noted that Common Equity Tier 1 capital does not take account of either net income for the quarter in that the regulatory requirements for its inclusion (i.e. independent auditing) have not been met (pursuant to article 26(2) of the CRR) or, consequently, of the related pro-rata dividend, which is conventionally calculated as one-fourth of the dividend that the 2014-2017 Business Plan envisages to be for distribution in 2016 (totalling 2 billion euro).
-Including this interim income and related pro-rata dividend, the capital ratios would be as follows: a CET 1 ratio of 13.2%, a Tier 1 ratio of 13.8%, and a Total Capital ratio of 16.6%.
+It should be noted that Common Equity Tier 1 capital takes account of net income for the period ended 30 September 2015, in that the regulatory requirements for its inclusion have been met (pursuant to article 26(2) of the CRR), and thus also of the related pro-rata dividend, calculated as three-fourths of the dividend that the 2014-2017 Business Plan envisages to be distributed in 2016 (totalling 2 billion euro).
 Finally, on the basis of Article 467 (2) of the CRR, adopted by the Bank of Italy in Circular 285, the Intesa Sanpaolo Group has opted to exclude unrealised gains or losses on exposures to central administrations classified among financial assets available for sale (AFS) from its Own Funds.
-The effect on Common Equity Tier 1 capital as at 31 March 2015 was 8 basis point negative.
+The effect on Common Equity Tier 1 capital as at 30 September 2015 was 3 basis points positive.